Patricia Churchland: Academic career

-Philosophical work
+Philosophy

 Churchland is broadly allied to a view of philosophy as a kind of 'proto-science' - asking challenging but largely empirical questions.
 She advocates the scientific endeavour, and has dismissed significant swathes of professional philosophy as obsessed with what she regards as unnecessary.

+Philosophy of mind

 Churchland's own work has focused on the interface between neuroscience and philosophy.
 According to her, philosophers are increasingly realizing that to understand the mind one must understand the brain.
 She applies findings from neuroscience to address traditional philosophical questions about knowledge, free will, consciousness and ethics.
 She is associated with a school of thought called eliminative materialism, which argues that common sense, immediately intuitive, or "folk psychological" concepts such as thought, free will, and consciousness will likely need to be revised in a physically reductionistic way as neuroscientists discover more about the nature of brain function.

 2014 saw a brief exchange of views on these topics with Colin McGinn in the pages of the New York Review Of Books.